mirmahathir1/comp-arch-notes/Computer Architecture 2025 09 15.md

 **Q:** “Are we doing out-of-order issue?”
 **A:** Practical precise designs use **in-order issue** into queues, **out-of-order execute**, **in-order commit**.
 Fully out-of-order issue complicates dependency tracking and is rarely used for precise, general-purpose cores.

 Here is a corrected, polished continuation with clear elaboration.
 I keep your sequence, fix terminology, and tighten the logic.
-No summaries.
-Just the content, made precise.

 # Picking up the dependency example